LogtalkDotOrg/logtalk-for-vscode/README.md

 On Windows systems, the file paths on the "Problems" pane are not relative to the workspace directory.

+If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
+If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.

 ## Development

 This extension has been package and tested with Node 21.